OpenRedstoneEngineers/CompetitORE/README.md

 `finish` - Submit your team's completed competition build.
 Labeling your build as completed does not prevent you from making further changes.
 Builds labeled as completed can be marked uncompleted.

-`unfinish` - Unsubmits your submitted competition build.
+`unfinish` - Unsubmits your team's submitted competition build.
 This can be undone by resubmitting.

-<sub>Note: Even for solo competitions where players are not allowed to work together, players would still have to manage their build submission status with the `team` subcommand.</sub>
+<sub>Note: Even for solo competitions where players are not permitted to work together, players would still have to manage their build submission status with the `team` subcommand.</sub>

 ### Event Management